wkoertgen/train.oracle12.migration/FAQ.md

 	oracle    3112     1  0 10:04 ?
 00:00:00 ora_pmon_UPGR
 	[oracle@localhost ~]$

 The databases and the listeners are started after the setup and at boot-time.
-It is worth to study thourougly this sophisticated mechanisms in the `postinst.sh`.
+It is worth to study thouroughly this sophisticated mechanisms in the `postinstall.sh`.

 To see, which listeners are running do